Athos1972/PoLZy/TechSpec/0_Overview.md

 PoLZy is used by remote systems via API-Calls and users via WEB-Frontend.
 The APIs in the PoLZy backend are used either directly or from the frontend.
 PoLZy runs on multiple Docker
 images:

-* Database of operations, users, customizing settings
+* Database of product details (=Mapping), operations, users, customizing settings
 * Backend
 * Frontend